-The gauge will first indicate empty before the vehicle is out of fuel, but the vehicle's fuel tank should be filled soon.
+The gauge will first indicate empty before the vehicle is out of fuel, the vehicle's fuel tank should be filled soon.

-When the fuel tank is low on fuel, the FUEL LEVEL LOW message appears on the Driver Information Center (DIC).
-For more information see Fuel System Messages on page 5-34.
+When the fuel tank is low on fuel, the FUEL LEVEL LOW message will appear on the Driver Information Center (DIC).
+For more information see Fuel System Messages on page 5-35.

-Here are some situations that can occur with the fuel gauge.
+Here are some situations that may occur with the fuel gauge.
 None of these indicate a problem with the fuel gauge.

-- At the gas station, the fuel pump shuts off before the gauge reads full. - It takes a little more or less fuel to fill up than the fuel gauge indicated.
-For example, the gauge may have indicated the tank was half full, but it actually took a little more or less than half the tank's capacity to fill the tank. - The gauge moves a little while turning a corner or speeding up. - The gauge goes back to empty when the ignition is turned off.
+- At the gas station, the gas pump shuts off before the gauge reads full. - It takes a little more or less fuel to fill up than the gauge indicated.
+For example, the gauge might have indicated the tank was half full, but it actually took a little more or less than half the tank's capacity to fill the tank. - The gauge moves a little while turning a corner or speeding up. - The gauge does not go back to empty when the ignition is turned off.